OliverSpeak/opl/README.md

 # Oliver's Pronunciation Library
-This is a collection of Japanese pronuciation audio files made to cover words, expressions and onomatopoeia that JapanesePod101 doesn't (such as 大貧民, 伝家の宝刀, and ふかふか).
-This library is optimised for use with Anki, and can be hooked up to Yomichan.
+<p>This is a collection of Japanese pronunciation audio files made to cover words, expressions and onomatopoeia that JapanesePod101 doesn't (such as 大貧民, 伝家の宝刀, and ふかふか).
+This library is optimised for use with <a href="https://apps.ankiweb.net">Anki</a>, and can be hooked up to <a href="https://foosoft.net/projects/yomichan">Yomichan</a>.</p>
+<p>You can find out more information on the main website.</p>